2025 Pennsylvania Supreme Court election: Chester County provisional ballots

 On election day, NBC News reported that independent and unaffiliated voters in Chester County were forced to cast provisional ballots after poll books listing only Republicans and Democrats were delivered to polling sites, meaning that independent voters didn't appear as registered voters, and their ballots were only counted after election officials were able to prove their eligibility.
+A county spokeswoman later confirmed that voters registered as Libertarians or Greens were also forced to cast their votes with provisional ballots.

-Chester County posted on social media that “supplemental poll books” were sent out to 230 polling sites, allowing voters to vote normally throughout the afternoon and evening.
-A judge later extended polling hours in the county until 10pm rather than 8pm to allow independents to cast non-provisional ballots.
+Chester County posted on social media that "supplemental poll books" were sent out to 230 polling sites, allowing voters to vote normally throughout the afternoon and evening.
+A judge later extended polling hours in the county until 10pm rather than 8pm to allow impacted voters to cast non-provisional ballots.